Beginner Skateboard Gear

 Putting best foot forward: Your preference should be the one that helps you to feel comfortable with your stance.
 Just like there are right handed and left handed people, same goes for putting the left or right foot forward; it depends on an individual’s orientation.
 You can use both interchangeably as per your convenience.
 Right-footed stance is Goofy and using left foot forward is considered regular.

 Get Your Skateboard Rolling

-Start by cruising around in an empty space like, a parking lot.
-Take your front foot and place them on skateboard so that our toes are on top of front truck or a little back.
+Start by cruising around in empty space like a parking lot.
+Take your front foot and place them on the skateboard so that our toes are on top of a front truck or a little back.

-Now with your back foot, push off to get the skateboard rolling and once it is moving, put your back foot onto the board.
+Now with your back foot, push off to get the skateboard rolling and once it is moving, put your back foot on the board.
 When you slow down, push off a little more to gain momentum.
-To turn, especially if you are going downhill, lean in the direction you want to turn to.
+To turn, especially if you are going downhill, lean in the direction you want to switch.
 This will get you to turn slowly in your desired direction.
-However, once you get used to skateboarding, you can turn by balancing for a split second on your back wheels and swing your front wheels in the direction you want to go.
+However, once you get used to skateboarding, you can set by balancing for a split second on your back wheels and swing your front wheels in the direction you want to go.

 Take Your Time Learning

 It is quite imperative not to rush into turning like a pro.
 Take your time learning and practicing your turns and become comfortable with it.
 Once you are comfortable moving on a flat surface, next, you can choose an easy hill without any traffic.
 Spend some time skating on it and practice your descent.
 You can enter skate parks earlier as well when there are fewer people there and practice your moves.

 Foot Breaking: The simplest way of stopping the skateboard is to take off your back foot and start dragging it on the ground.
 It will take a little practice and focus before the riders can safely stop their movement whenever they need.